stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *Colorful, twinkling lights reveal hidden creatures and marking others making them easier to hit.*

 Each object in a 20-foot cube within range is outlined in blue, green, or violet light (your choice).
-Make a spell attack vs the Dexterity defence of each creautre within the area when the spell is cast.
+Make a evocation attack vs the Dexterity defence of each creautre within the area when the spell is cast.
 On a hit, a creature is also outlined in the light.
 For the duration, objects and affected creatures shed dim light in a 10-foot radius.

 Any attack roll against an affected creature or object has +1d if the attacker can see it, and an affected creature or object cannot benefit from being [Invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/).